Payment and Insurance Options

-We accept cash, checks, debit cards and all major credit cards including MasterCard, Visa and Discover.
+We accept cash, checks, debit cards and all major credit cards.
 You can also pay your bill online.

-• Refraction (the determination of your eyeglass prescription) may not be a covered service.
-Many insurance carriers including Medicare select not to cover this procedure.
+- • Refraction (the determination of your eyeglass prescription) may not be a covered service.
+Most insurance carriers do not cover this procedure.
 A refraction is a test that measures your best possible vision.
 During the test, lenses are placed in front of your eyes and the patient is asked, “which is better—one or two?”
 A refraction is a separate procedure that measures your ability to see and determine if you need new glasses or if you need a change in your current glasses.
 It will also determine if you need bifocals.
 It is typically performed during both a routine exam as well as part of an evaluation and monitoring of a medical condition such as diabetes, cataracts, glaucoma, dry eye or macular degeneration.

-• If your managed care plan requires a referral, that referral must be obtained prior to services being rendered.
+- • If your insurance plan requires a referral, that referral must be obtained prior to services being rendered.
 Otherwise, you will be responsible for payment.
-We request that you provide us with your complete insurance information at the time of your initial visit.
+We request that you provide us with your complete and updated insurance information at the time of your initial and subsequent visits.

 Frequently Asked Questions